hippalectryon-0/sandboxie-docs/Content/FAQEmail.md

 ### Q. How do I configure Sandboxie for use with my email software?

-A. Open [Sandbox Settings > Applications > Email Reader](ApplicationsSettings.md#email-reader) and select the email program that you use.
-If your mailbox data files are not in the default location, see [Sandbox Settings > Applications > Folders](ApplicationsSettings.md#folders).
+A. Open [Sandbox Options > Applications > Email Reader](ApplicationsSettings.md#email-reader) and select the email program that you use.
+If your mailbox data files are not in the default location, see [Sandbox Options > Applications > Folders](ApplicationsSettings.md#folders).
 Then, you should also test the configuration; see [Test Email Configuration](TestEmailConfiguration.md).

 ### Q. How do I run my email software under Sandboxie?

-A. You can use the _Run Email Reader_ command from the [Sandbox Menu](SBControl_SandboxMenu.md) or [Tray Icon Menu](TrayIconMenu.md) of [Sandboxie Control](SP_SBControl.md).
+A. You can use the _Run Email Reader_ command from the [Sandbox Menu](SP_SBControl_SandboxMenu.md) or [Tray Icon Menu](TrayIconMenu.md) of [Sandboxie Control](SP_SBControl.md).
 You can also right-click _Run Sandboxed_ on the program icon for your email software.

 ### Q. How can I force my email software to always run under Sandboxie?

 A. When the program is already running under Sandboxie, go to [Program Settings](ProgramSettings.md#page-1), Page 1, and select the checkbox to _Force program to run in this sandbox_.
-You can also use [Sandbox Settings > Program Start > Forced Programs](ProgramStartSettings.md#forced-programs) to accomplish the same.
+You can also use [Sandbox Options > Program Start > Forced Programs](ProgramStartSettings.md#forced-programs) to accomplish the same.

 ### Q. My email software is occasionally updated (automatically or manually).
 Will the updates take permanent effect?